#1 Ranked Business Brokers for these Industries

 - We sold an Electronic Healthcare Records (EHR) Software Company in New York to a Value Added Reseller located in Canada.
-The owner of the VAR wanted to diversify because his business had a very high net income, however, 98% of his business was tied up in one customer.
-If he lost that customer he would no longer have much of a company left.
-He had access to financing with his local bank in Canada and outbid a private equity firm, a software company located in Europe, and a tech company in silicon valley.
-Since his initial acquisition of the EHR software company, he has purchased a number of additional healthcare software companies to gain synergies within the space.
+The owner of the VAR wanted to diversify because his business had a very high net income.
+However, 98% of his business was tied up in one customer.
+If he lost that customer, he would no longer have much of a company left.
+He had access to financing with his local bank in Canada and outbid a private equity firm, a software company located in Europe, and a silicon valley tech company.
+Since his initial acquisition of the EHR software company, he has purchased several additional healthcare software companies to gain synergies within the space.

 - We sold a value-added reseller with a specialization in the education market to a tech entrepreneur.
 The buyer had built up vast experience within the corporate technology industry and had amassed significant funds for an acquisition.
-His bid was higher than other technology firms within the industry and he did not require any bank financing so was able to move quickly.
+His bid was higher than other technology firms within the industry, and he did not require any bank financing, so he was able to move quickly.

 We have been selling Healthcare businesses for many years.
 There is no shortage of potential buyers for healthcare companies.
 The issue is finding the right buyer for the right business at a price that works for both parties.
-We sell profitable businesses that have an owner's annual net income of $200,000 to $5 Million+.
+We sell profitable companies with an owner's annual net income of $250,000 to $7 Million+.
 We have potential buyers for the following types of healthcare companies:

 - Home Healthcare